 Perhaps because of increased information surrounding the dangers of LSD use, the drug is not very widely used.
 However, the National Survey on Drug Use and Health (NSDUH) still estimates that more than 200,000 people use LSD for the first time each year.
 Only 9.7 percent of the population above the age of 12 has used LSD once in a lifetime.1

 LSD Street Names

-Lysergic acid diethylamide (LSD) is a white powder or a clear, colorless liquid.
-It can also be know on the street as:
+Lysergic acid diethylamide (LSD) often appears as a white powder or a clear, colorless liquid.
+It can also be known on the street as:

 - Kool aid